ulissesferreira/backend-engineering-challenge/SOLUTION.md

 ## OK, fair enough, what's the challenge?

 The problem here is not the calculation of moving averages, that is a relatively easy arithmetic operation.
 The problem here is how you approach your data fetching.
 The simplest approach, but also not really scalable, involves reading the input file multiple times everytime you need to fetch data.
 And this works fairly well with small files.
 However, this approach is problematic if we are using huge files (above GB size).
-The first bytes of information will be read throughout the whole process and not really needed (imagine a file with an hour of logs we keep on parsing the first 2 minutes...).
+The first bytes of information will be read throughout the whole process and not really needed (imagine a file with an hour of logs we keep on parsing the first 2 minutes repeatedly to access the other ones...).

 So how do we do this?
 Parse the whole file into memory?